hep-gc/dynafed_storagestats/README.md

   -o OUTPUT_PATH, --output-dir OUTPUT_PATH
                         Set output directory.
 Default: '.'
   -p PREFIX, --path PREFIX, --prefix PREFIX
-                        Set the prefix/path from where to make the list.Default: ''
+                        Set the prefix/path from where to start the recursive list.Default: ''
 ```
 **Important Note: DEBUG level might print an enormous amount of data as it will
 log the contents obtained from requests.
 In the case of the generic methods this